gerard33/frontpage/README.md

-# frontpage
-Domoticz frontpage
+## Domoticz Frontpage

 See http://www.domoticz.com/forum/viewtopic.php?f=8&t=4698.

-More information will be added
+## Introduction

+Setting up the frontpage requires some time.
+Please take a good look at the forum topic mentioned above and the (high level) instructions below.
+It will take some time and a lot of trial and error but it is definitely worth it!

-Installation instructions when using domoticz www folder
+## Installation instructions when using domoticz www folder
 1) copy the files from the frontpage map to domoticz/www so the frontpage.html and the subfolders file needs to be in domoticz/www

 2) edit frontpage_settings.js
    a) edit url of domoticz

    b) edit switches (idx, descriptions, etc)

-Installation instructions when using webserver (eg Synology)
+## Installation instructions when using webserver (eg Synology)
 1) copy the complete frontpage folder to /volume1/web

 2) edit frontpage_settings.js

    a) edit url of domoticz

    b) edit switches (idx, descriptions, etc)

-If you have a Sonos
+## If you have a Sonos
 1) Add the Sonos as a dummy switch in Domoticz
 2) Check the idx of this switch
 3) In the On command of the switch place: http://<yourip>/<folder>/frontpage/sonos/index.php?zone=<idx>&action=Play